In this guide we look at some of the best charcoal smokers on the market today.

 - Needs sealant and door latches to stop the leaks

-The Oklahoma Joe needs a few modifications before it’s perfect.
-And for these reasons, it’s best suited for people with a little experience and who need the extra capacity.
+This smoker does needs a few modifications before it’s perfect.
+And for these reasons, it’s maybe best suited for people with a little experience of DIY, but who need the extra capacity.

 But it’s a big, gnarly, desirable looking smoker that produces a lot of smoked meat.